dsfsgroup4/customer-sentiment-analysis/README.md

-# Customer Sentiment Analysis for McDonald's Reviews
+# Customer Sentiment Analysis for restaurant's reviews 🍟

 This project focuses on **sentiment analysis of customer comments** related to McDonald's restaurants, aiming to provide actionable insights and faster customer feedback handling through data-driven automation and visualization.